Self-Directed Case Study · Windows Endpoint & Server Administration

 Security Options list — UAC policies visible

-UAC — Behavior of elevation prompt set to prompt for credentials
+UAC — elevation prompt configured for secure authentication

-UAC — Behavior of elevation prompt set to prompt for credentials
+UAC — elevation prompt configured for secure authentication

 Secure Desktop dimming policy — enabled